65 Icebreaker Questions

 If you could go back in time, what advice would you give to yourself at age 13?

 In-depth questions are usually related to career and education experience and interests.
 Some in-depth questions are:

-- If you had to man a ship, who would you choose in this room and why?
+If you had to form a ship crew, who would you choose in this room and why?

 General icebreaker questions, like personality icebreaker questions, are for getting to know your team members better.
 Some general icebreaker questions are:

 What was the last movie you saw?

 Do you enjoy cooking or baking or both?